swc-bb/2018-02-22-Potsdam-Berlin/index.md

 <p>
 	This workshop is a <strong>Python-Workshop</strong> with a focus on scientific computing and reproducible research.
-	Everyone with solid basic knowledge of Python or a similar scripting language, such as R or Matlab, among others, is invited to <strong>join and getting in touch with tools and structures to write scientific code with a high-quality, that is reproducible and follows a well-documented standard</strong>.
+	Everyone with basic knowledge of Python or a similar scripting language, such as R or Matlab, among others, is invited to <strong>join and getting in touch with tools and structures to write scientific code with a high-quality, that is reproducible and follows a well-documented standard</strong>.
 </p>